Conor Sammon

-Conor Sammon (born 6 November 1986) is an Irish professional footballer who plays as a forward for Alloa Athletic.
+Conor Sammon (born 6 November 1986) is a retired Irish professional footballer who played as a forward.

 Sammon started his professional career in the League of Ireland Premier Division with University College Dublin and Derry City.
 In 2008, he moved to Scottish Premier League club Kilmarnock, and in January 2011, English Premier League club Wigan Athletic signed him for £600,000.
 In August 2012, he moved to Derby County for £1.2 million.
 During his time there, he also had loans to Ipswich Town, Rotherham United and Sheffield United, before returning to Scotland by signing for Heart of Midlothian in June 2016.
 He was then loaned by Hearts to Kilmarnock, Partick Thistle and Motherwell before joining Falkirk in 2019.
 After leaving Falkirk, Sammon signed for Alloa in June 2021.

 Formerly an under-21 international, Sammon won 9 international caps for the Republic of Ireland, all in 2013.

 Club career

 UCD and Derry

 Born in Dublin, Sammon started his career with Malahide United before moving to Cherry Orchard.
 He then signed a scholarship deal with UCD ahead of the 2005 season.

 Sammon scored a hat trick in the Harding Cup final in February 2005.
-On 8 April 2005 he made his League of Ireland debut as a substitute at Turners Cross.
+On 8 April 2005, he made his League of Ireland debut as a substitute at Turners Cross.
 His first league goal came exactly one year later when he netted a brace against Bray Wanderers at Belfield Park.

-His single goal knocked Derry City out of the 2007 FAI Cup with a deft near post finish at the Brandywell.
-Sammon was nominated for 2007 PFAI Young Player of the Year, he lost out to Mark Quigley of St Patrick's Athletic.
+His single goal knocked Derry City out of the 2007 FAI Cup.
+While Sammon was nominated for 2007 PFAI Young Player of the Year, he lost out to Mark Quigley of St Patrick's Athletic.

-The club's fans humorously dubbed him Sammon of college, before a number of impressive performances saw him snapped up by fellow League of Ireland side Derry City in December 2007.
+Some UCD fans referred to him as "Sammon of college", before he was signed by fellow League of Ireland side Derry City in December 2007.